AnkitMU/ankitmu.github.io/_publications/2026-05-28-paper-title-number-5.md

 permalink: /publication/2026-ocl-benchmark-generation
 excerpt: 'A machine learning-based approach to improve handoff decisions in cognitive radio networks by predicting signal deterioration and optimizing spectrum usage.'
 date: 2026-05-18
-venue: 'Journal of Object Technology'
-paperurl: 'to be appear'
-citation:'A. Jha, R. Monahan, H. Wu (2026).
+venue:'Journal of Object Technology' paperurl:'to be appear' citation:'A. Jha, R. Monahan, H. Wu (2026).
 "Automated Benchmark Generation for Object Constraint Language (OCL) with SMT-Based Verification." <i>Journal of Object Technology</i>.
 Accepted at STAF 2026; to appear.'
 ---